 Dental Treatments for Sleep Apnea

-Unlike continuous positive airway pressure (CPAP) machines, which require a mask and air pressure to keep the airway open, oral appliances are small, portable, and easier for many patients to tolerate.
-Dentists trained in sleep medicine work closely with sleep physicians to monitor results and adjust devices as needed for comfort and effectiveness.
+Unlike CPAP machines, which use a mask and air pressure to keep your airway open, oral appliances are small, portable, and easier for many people to wear.
+Dentists who specialize in sleep medicine work with sleep doctors to check your progress and adjust the device so it is both comfortable and effective.

 The Importance of Collaborative Care

-Because sleep apnea affects multiple systems in the body, a collaborative approach between dental and medical professionals is essential.
-Dentists can screen for signs of airway obstruction, while sleep specialists confirm diagnoses through overnight studies.
-Together, they can develop comprehensive treatment plans that address both the symptoms and underlying causes of the condition.
+Because sleep apnea affects many systems in the body, care works best when dental and medical professionals work together.
+Dentists can screen for oral signs of airway problems, while sleep specialists confirm the diagnosis through overnight sleep studies.
+Together, they develop a plan that treats symptoms and underlying causes.

-Regular dental visits not only help protect teeth and gums but can also serve as an early warning system for sleep disorders.
-By recognizing the oral manifestations of sleep apnea, patients can receive timely intervention that improves both their oral and overall health.
+Regular dental visits can also serve as an early warning system for sleep apnea.
+We can find oral signs early, and patients can get timely treatment that improves both their sleep and overall health.

 At Henrich Dental, we understand the connection between your oral health and overall health.
 Dental conditions can both cause and be caused by sleep apnea episodes.
 If you’re struggling with chronic fatigue or jaw pain, don’t hesitate to reach out.
 Contact our office today to schedule a consultation and learn more about your treatment options.